charlieroth/bootkeg/README.md

-# zettool
+# bootkeg

-A tool to operate a zettelkasten system
+A tool to operate a KEG system